 Feature Matrix

-A comprehensive comparison of documentation capabilities, collaboration features, enterprise functionality, and integrations between Confluence and Scribe.
+A comprehensive feature-by-feature comparison of documentation capabilities, AI functionality, enterprise security, and delivery options between Confluence and Scribe.

 | Feature |